Nebularco/mdl-list/README.md

 # MDL-list
-This small piece of code, complements the shortcomings of the CDM in terms of lists
+This small piece of code, complements the shortcomings of the MDL in terms of lists

 #Development